rugbyprof/2143-Object-Oriented-Programming/Resources/08-Extensions/README.md

-## VSCode Extensions - Important to Notsomuch
+## VSCode Extensions - Some Good ...
+Some Maybe Not

 #### C/C++